 Ancient Egypt map

-available at the time.
-The Egyptians also used maps to plan
+then.
+The Egyptians also used maps for building

 Ancient Egypt map